-We spoke with people and asked them about their experience of the leadership within the service.
-One person told us, "She's always cheerful!"
+We spoke with people and asked them about their experience of the leadership within the home.
+People told us they were satisfied with this aspect of the service.
 The registered manager addressed all the people we spoke with by name and demonstrated knowledge of each person we spoke with them about.
-The staff told us they felt supported by the registered manager and said, "She is always out and about [in the home], she is very hands on."
+The staff told us they felt supported by the registered manager.

 We spoke with a nurse and asked how they provided leadership within the home.
-They told us, "I supervise the work that is being done.
-I talk to the care staff and check things have been done."
+They were aware of their professional accountability and ensured that all staff were aware of their responsibilities.

 People were asked for their views about the support they received.
 They registered provider had sent out quality monitoring questionnaires so people and their relatives could share their experiences with them.
 We looked at the returned questionnaires and saw many positive responses.
 The registered manager used the information to help improve the service.
-For example, relatives had raised that they wanted a wider variety of activities made available to people.
-As a result of this the provider had recruited an activities worker to the home to help co-ordinate and broaden the range of activities and occupation on offer.
+For example it was relatives who had raised that they wanted a wider variety of activities made available to people.